 ---

-For example, trying to predict a turnaround at General Electric (
+For example, trying to predict a turnaround at Carvana Co. (

-GE) is a fool's errand, in our view (it's an entirely different company than what it was even 10 years ago), while assessing what may happen with healthcare laws in 2020, let alone 2025, makes many entities in the healthcare space largely "uninvestable."
-What may happen to the yield curve and loan loss reserves through the course of this recession almost precludes banking (
+In perhaps another example, assessing what may happen with healthcare laws next election, let alone 2030, may make many individual entities in the healthcare space difficult to value.
+Further, what may happen to the yield curve, securities portfolios, and loan loss reserves through the course of what looks to be a coming recession almost precludes banking (

 KBE,